-The romantically searing dance lasts only 2 minutes and 45 seconds (I started timing when Valentino cuts in and bludgeons the other guy with an object I couldn’t quite make out… you know, romantic in that searing sorta way).
+The romantically searing dance lasts only 2 minutes and 45 seconds (I started timing when Valentino cuts in and bludgeons the other guy with an object I couldn’t quite make out… you know, romantic).
 When I watched the scene for the first time I was struck by how the performer’s faces are so serene, how they seem steady as they emerge from the flickering black and white film.
 And even though shots of drunk background characters are spliced in through the dance, as a viewer I was not distracted.
 I was captivated by the movements of the dance, eagerly anticipating each new sway or dip.
-The dancers move in a way that is focused and natural against a the background, busy with bar smoke and the crowd moving in with jerky, jumpy manner often familiar in silent era films.
-It’s like the pair are already ghosts immersed in their own purpose as the world keeps spinning obliviously around them.
+The dancers move in a way that is focused and natural against the background, busy with bar smoke and the crowd moving in a jerky, jumpy manner familiar in silent-era films.
+It’s like the pair are already ghosts immersed in their own purpose as the world keeps spinning, oblivious, around them.
 (Video of the tango scene is embedded at the bottom of this post.)

-I don’t know how many heart beats passed between the performers, and later the viewers, in those three minutes, but the life that radiated in that time from the screen had a big impact.
-Allegedly this scene caused a new wave of interest in the tango and sparked a desire for the seductive essence of Valentino that “put the lovemaking of the average husband or sweetheart into discard as tame, flat, and unimpassioned” (This according to a Valentino biography that captured the sentiment at the time).
+I don’t know how many heart beats passed between the performers, and later the viewers, in those three minutes, but the life that radiated from the screen in that time had a big impact.
+Allegedly this scene caused a new wave of interest in the tango.
+It also sparked a desire for the seductive essence of Valentino that “put the lovemaking of the average husband or sweetheart into discard as tame, flat, and unimpassioned” (This according to a Valentino biography that captured the sentiment at the time).
 Also, young male fans of the film started a fad of wearing gaucho pants.
 Couldn’t forget to mention that.

 I can see what fans at the time were switched onto.
 I can only imagine the gift that cinema offered people during this era.
 We take for granted the many outlets we have for nurturing our fantasies, particularly our sensual ones, in ways that are enchanting but private, fantastic but personal, as fragile as star dust but deeper and more textured than we may ever truly realize.

 As such, I became curious as to who Valentino’s dance partner was in this performance.
-After all, they had worked together to create this moment that, even through time, I felt within my own body.
+After all, they had worked together to create this moment that 100 years later I felt within my own body.

 Sadly, romancing repose struck again.